carpentries-incubator/fair-explainable-ml/episodes/6-confidence-intervals.md

 #### Text Data Example: Chatbot Intent Recognition

 Develop a system for chatbot intent recognition.
-Address:
+Discuss:

 1. Aleatoric and epistemic uncertainties in the application.
 2. Methods to mitigate these uncertainties.
 3. Trade-offs between implementing simple uncertainty measures versus advanced techniques.